-Protecting the Greenbelt from development will help meet the government's objective to minimize negative impacts to farmland and farm operations.
+Protecting the Greenbelt and all Class 1, 2 and 3 farmland (not just in prime agricultural areas) will help meet the government's objective to minimize negative impacts to farmland and farm operations.
 Ontarians are experiencing a cost-of-living crisis where food security has become a major issue for many families.
 Paving over farm land is counter-intuitive and counter-productive.
 Responsible governments need to ensure a consistent healthy food supply at affordable prices rather than trade off food security for housing.
 The Ontario's Housing Affordability Task Force noted there is sufficient land already available for housing.
 This land should be developed long before agricultural land is compromised.